crnisamuraj/select-browser/README.md

-A simple solution with zenity
+A simple solution with zenity or kdialog

 create `/usr/bin/select-browser`